-To do this, you’ll have to use a tool in Ahrefs called Link Intersect.
+To do this, you’ll have to use a tool in SEMRush called Keyword Gap.
 This handy tool tells you who’s linking to multiple competitors, but not to you.

-In the below screenshot, you can see there are about 48,000 domains that are linking to my closest competitors.
+In the below screenshot, you can see how clearly it shows the websites which are linking to all the other sites that are linking to my closest competitors.
 What I’ll do is to analyze the results and figure out why they linked to my competitors, but not to me.

-Add your competitors to the tool, and click “Show link opportunities”.
+Add your competitors to the tool, and click “find prospect”.

 Then, I’ll send an email and see if I can get those links!
 I will share the email outreach technique in the future articles.
 You can subscribe to our newsletter to stay get notified when we publish the guide.